MinhTranTuan3112/TTM-Music/README.md

 **4. Artist section:**

 - This section normally has 4 suggested artists for users to choose.
 - Users can view the information of the artist by clicking on the artist image.
-The artist information will be displayed contains: songs, albums and playlists.
+The artist information will be displayed contains: songs, albums.

 **5. Playlist section:**